 - The property owner made no reasonable attempt to warn any visitors of an unsafe condition or potential risk.

-Florida also operates under an ‘attractive nuisance’ rule which states that any property feature which could be appealing to children must be child-proofed or adequately signposted to avoid injury or accident.
+Florida also operates under an ‘attractive nuisance’ rule which states that any property feature that could be appealing to children must be child-proofed or adequately signposted to avoid injury or accident.

 Common Property Negligence and Premises Liability Cases